USNH Procurement Services

 to the vendor where items should be shipped and who the responsible ordering

 department is.
-Purchasing creates and maintains these codes.
+Procurement creates and maintains these codes.

 How do I find my 'ship to code'?